-Suits are expected at an executive level, while smart-casual business dress is appropriate for mid-level managers.
+Suits are expected at an executive level, while a smart-casual business dress is appropriate for mid-level managers.
 Business dress can be comfortable to suit the weather, such as long-sleeved button-down shirts for men, while women who wear skirts should cover their knees.

-Gifts are appropriate but shouldn't be too expensive.
+Gifts are appropriate but need not be too expensive.
 Give and accept gifts with the right hand or both hands and don't open them in front of the giver.
 Invitations to a business associate’s home for dinner are common.

-Greet business associates by shaking hands.
-However, never use the left hand – it's considered unclean.
+Greet business associates by shaking hands, usually with a light grip.
+Never use the left hand – it's considered unclean.
 Men should wait for female associates to initiate a greeting, as Indian men generally don't shake hands with women out of respect.
 If a female colleague doesn't initiate a greeting, a nod of the head will suffice.
 In many parts of India and during formal occasions, the Hindu greeting of 'Namaste' can be used, with palms pressed together, fingers pointed upwards and a slight bow of the head.

 Although women have held parliamentary positions as president and prime minister in India, women's political representation and participation have been low.
 This is true in business settings too, where women remain underrepresented in the Indian workplace.
 However, international businesswomen are generally treated as equals.

 Business culture in India

 In Indian business, trust is more often established through personal relationships than through legal contracts or a company’s reputation.
 As a result, establishing a strong business relationship without forming a personal one can be difficult.
 Sharing information about family, speaking about personal hobbies and interests, and spending time outside the office with Indian associates will build the trust needed to sustain the relationship when business negotiations heat up.

 The desire to maintain harmony is a hallmark of communication in India.
-Locals generally prefer to communicate bad news in an indirect manner, especially when communicating with clients and superiors.
+Locals generally prefer to communicate bad news indirectly, especially when communicating with clients and superiors.

 Asking open-ended questions about the potential problems of a proposal and actively listening for subtle clues can go a long way in avoiding miscommunication.